-AIG Life Limited operates in the UK, Channel Islands, Isle of Man and Gibraltar.
+AIG Life Limited is the life insurance arm of AIG in the UK, Channel Islands, Isle of Man and Gibraltar.

 Information about our business, performance and financial position, and details on how we control our business and manage risks can be found in our Solvency and Financial Condition Report available on our website www.aiglife.co.uk.